aaronnat23/Car-Classification/README.md

 - The more complex model (ex.
 InceptionV3) the less accurate results are.
 This is understanable due to bias/variance problem.

 # Results
+- Results of images from test dataset
+- The final results display confidence score for all cars from highest to lowest

 ![Screenshot](data/00020.jpg)
 <br />